KelvinLi2020/P_wiki/Compiling-P-Programs.md

+We will use the [Two-Phase-Commit](https://github.com/p-org/P/tree/master/Tutorial/TwoPhaseCommit) example in the Tutorials folder to describe how to compile P programs.

+The details about the above two phase commit example is provided here:

 There are two ways of compiling a P programs:
 * Through commandline by passing all the p files to be compiled as arguments to the compiler.